 Set design has only grown more important in the age of online streaming.
 The backdrop you choose sets the tone for the depth, dimension, and overall engagement level of any performance in your viewer’s mind.

-And unlike a traditional stage show, live streaming requires a different approach.
+And unlike a traditional stage show, live streaming productions require a different approach.
 Because your challenge isn’t limited to creating a believable setting.
 You need to use set pieces to keep performers socially distanced and safe.
 And camera tricks to make everything look natural.

 New lighting and performance spaces also mean your color palettes and patterns need to change.
 What looks good in-person doesn’t necessarily translate to online video formats.
 Meaning your technical director has a lot of new things to consider on any day of show.